Abismo Negro

-Andrés Alejandro Palomeque González (July 1, 1971 – March 22, 2009) was a Mexican luchador (Spanish for "masked professional wrestler").
+Andrés Alejandro Palomeque González (July 1, 1971 – March 22, 2009) was a Mexican professional wrestler.
 He is best known for appearing under the stage name Abismo Negro, which is Spanish for "Black Abyss", in the Asistencia Asesoría y Administración (AAA) promotion.
-Before appearing under the ring name Abismo Negro, Palomeque worked for five years under the alias "[the] Winners" and before that also wrestled as the characters "Alex Dinamo", "Pequeño Samurai", and "Furor" for short periods.
+Before appearing under the ring name Abismo Negro, Palomeque worked for five years under the alias "[the] Winners", and before that, also wrestled as the characters "Alex Dinamo", "Pequeño Samurai", and "Furor" for short periods.
 Palomeque owned and operated the Gimnasio Abismo Negro, a wrestling school where individuals were trained to become professional wrestlers.

-In his professional wrestling career, Palomeque worked for the two most prominent professional wrestling promotions in Mexico: Consejo Mundial de Lucha Libre (CMLL) and AAA.
-He also worked for the North American–based promotions the World Wrestling Federation (WWF) and Total Nonstop Action Wrestling (TNA) due to talent exchange programs between AAA and WWF in 1997 and TNA in 2004, as well as making appearances for the Michinoku Pro and Pro Wrestling Noah promotions in Japan.
+Throughout his career, Palomeque worked for the two most prominent professional wrestling promotions in Mexico: Consejo Mundial de Lucha Libre (CMLL) and AAA.
+He also worked for the World Wrestling Federation (WWF) and Total Nonstop Action Wrestling (TNA) in North America due to talent exchange programs between AAA and WWF in 1997 and TNA in 2004, as well as making appearances for Michinoku Pro and Pro Wrestling Noah in Japan.

 On March 22, 2009, Palomeque was found dead in a river near El Rosario, Sinaloa; the official cause of death was listed as drowning.
 On the night before, a wrestler using the Abismo Negro outfit worked an AAA show pretending to be Palomeque; this incident caused the promoter to be barred from promoting shows for two years.
 Palomeque was inducted into the AAA Hall of Fame in June 2013.

 Early life

-Andrés Alejandro Palomeque González was born July 1, 1971, in Villahermosa, Tabasco, Mexico.
-Palomeque started to get interested in professional wrestling at the age of nine when his father, Juan Francisco Palomeque Torres, took him to his first wrestling event.
-Later the Palomeque Family moved to Poza Rica where a young Palomeque took up Pentathlon (long jump, high jump, 110 metres hurdles run, shot put, 1500 metres run) in school.
-He and his brother, César Palomeque, had an interest in Martial Arts and trained together for years.
-When Palomeque was thirteen years old he began working in a gymnasium where professional wrestlers were trained, initially he paid for the use of the gymnasium by cleaning it after hours.
-When the family moved back to the Tabasco region he began training under Don Nerio Soto, who worked under the ring name El Noruego (the Norwegian), and his brother Delio Soto to become a luchador, or professional wrestler.
-Professional wrestlers perform in a non-competitive sport based on simulated fighting with storylines written by creative teams and matches with predetermined results.
-Don Soto later recollects how he and his family took the young man in and made him part of their family, practically adopting him while he was enrolled in Soto's wrestling school and later as he worked on the local wrestling circuit.
-Palomeque made his professional wrestling debut in 1987, at the age of 16, under the ring name "Alex Dinamo".
+Andrés Alejandro Palomeque González was born on July 1, 1971, in Villahermosa, Tabasco, Mexico.
+Palomeque started to get interested in lucha libre at the age of nine when his father, Juan Francisco Palomeque Torres, took him to his first event.
+The family later moved to Poza Rica, where a young Palomeque took up pentathlon (long jump, high jump, 110 metres hurdles run, shot put, 1500 metres run) in school and trained in martial arts with his brother César Palomeque.
+Palomeque started working in a gymnasium where wrestlers were trained at the age of thirteen, initially cleaning after hours to pay for his gym access.
+He began training to become a professional wrestler under Don Nerio Soto, who worked under the ring name El Noruego ("The Norwegian"), and his brother Delio Soto after the family moved back to the Tabasco region.
+Don later recollected how he and his family took the young man in and made him part of their family, practically adopting him while he was enrolled in Soto's wrestling school, and later as he worked on the local wrestling circuit.